clover/SandboxMerchantSeedingTool/README.md

 # Clover Orders Seeder

-This script creates orders and makes in-full, credit card payments for those orders.
+This script is intended to be used to seed a Clover Sandbox account to assist with third party Clover application development and testing.
+It creates orders and makes in-full, credit card payments for those orders.
 These orders are based on the pre-existing inventory of the merchant.
 Items are selected randomly, and each order consists of one item.

 To ensure payments are made in full, turn off all default taxes.
 `Clover Dashboard -> Setup > Taxes > Tax rates`